paholg/dimensioned-examples/src/rust-units-outside.md

     }
 ```

-These immutable variable determine the parameters of the simulation.
+These immutable variables determine the parameters of the simulation.

 ```rust
     let n: usize = argv[1].parse().expect("Need integer for N");